 Unusual Options Activity Insight: ContextLogic

-ContextLogic (NASDAQ:WISH) shares experienced unusual options activity on Thursday.
-The stock price moved up to $9.87 following the option alert.
+On Monday, shares of ContextLogic (NASDAQ:WISH) saw unusual options activity.
+After the option alert, the stock price moved up to $9.52.

 - Sentiment: BULLISH